American football on Thanksgiving: College football

+While collegiate games have been played on Thanksgiving Day itself (with perhaps the most notable being the Nebraska-Oklahoma game of 1971), the majority of the current traditional Thanksgiving weekend college football games listed above are played on the Friday or Saturday after the holiday, in part to avoid conflicts with the NFL.

 High school football

 High school football games played on Thanksgiving are often called a Turkey Day Game or a Turkey Bowl (not to be confused with Turkey bowling), as Americans typically eat turkeys on Thanksgiving, although the title varies with each game.
 Most commonly these games are between high school football rivalries although in many cases, when poor weather requires a shorter season, the game can be the culmination of league play among a high-school league, in which the winners of this game will be the league champions for the year.
 (Statewide playoffs were generally rare until the 1970s and 1980s, which allowed for longer regular seasons.)
 The custom dates back more than 100 years and is particularly prevalent in the Northeast.
 In most cases, games are contested with kickoff times as early as 9 a.m., allowing the participants to have the rest of the holiday off.

 This list is sorted alphabetically, first by state, and then by school, with team leading the series listed first wherever possible.
 State and regional championship tournaments are listed ahead of rivalries.
 If the rivalry involves two states, the rivalry is listed under the school whose state comes first alphabetically (e.g. a New Jersey-Pennsylvania rivalry is listed under New Jersey).